CityOfLosAngeles/angeleno-my-account/SECURITY.md

 ## Reporting a Vulnerability

 We greatly appreciate all efforts from the community in helping us report and resolve security vulnerabilities that may be associated with this project.
+Please read about our vulnerability disclosure policy [here](https://hackerone.com/city_of_los_angeles_vdp) to have a better understanding of our guidelines, program rules, and what falls within our scope.

-Please proceed to privately disclose a security vulnerability to us by following the instructions [here](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing/privately-reporting-a-security-vulnerability) for our repository.
+Proceed to privately disclose a security vulnerability to us by following the instructions [here](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing/privately-reporting-a-security-vulnerability) for our repository.
 To accelerate the review and resolution of the security issue, please be detailed with your vulnerability report.
 The [GitHub Security Lab](https://securitylab.github.com/) has provided a template
 [here](https://github.com/github/securitylab/blob/main/docs/report-template.md) that can be used as inspiration for drafting a vulnerability report.